This Sweet Sickness: Reception

 Writing in The New York Times, Anthony Boucher called the novel "an impressive psychological study".
 He wrote:

 Objectively yet compassionately she examines a young chemist who spends his weekends in a make-believe in which that girl did not marry somebody else; and relentlessly she shows how his rejection of reality leads to disaster and death.
 The book has the compulsion of truth; and probably only a professional reviewer in a heavy season would protest that she might have got the same results in something under 100,000 words.

 Adaptations

 This Sweet Sickness was adapted in 1962 for an episode of the anthology television series The Alfred Hitchcock Hour.
 The episode, titled "Annabel," starred Dean Stockwell as David Kelsey and Susan Oliver as Annabel.
 The novel was also the basis for the 1977 French-language film Dites-lui que je l'aime (Tell Her I Love Her), starring Gérard Depardieu as David, which Highsmith did not like.

-Matt Damon, who starred in the 1999 film adaptation of Highsmith's novel The Talented Mr. Ripley, expressed interest in writing "a really strict adaptation" of This Sweet Sickness.